billdoerr/Android-GEOTracker/README.md

     - Data saved to sqllite database.
     - User will have the ability to filter view by activity and routes.
     - Display GPS data on map.
+    - Trip Review now contains charts with v1.1.
 ### Planned Features
     - Add photos.
-    - Analytics.
     - Sync data.
 Upload data to cloud.

 ### Known Issues
     - osmdroid thunderforest overlay isn't high resolution.
 Don't know how GAIA gps has such high resolution.
+This has been improved with v1.1

 ___
 ### HowTo